a cat sleeping to represent how to switch off from work

 Before signing off at the end of the day, email your clients to let them know you’re logging off.
 Or, if it’s Friday, let them know you’ll be back in the office on Monday morning.
 It’s important to note that you must maintain these boundaries if you want people to respect them.
 Sending polite reminders to your clients is a great way to ensure they don’t contact you on the weekends.
 For example, if you’re waiting on client information in order to fulfil a deadline, you have every right to say, “I need this information by this noon today to allow me to turn it around in time.
 Otherwise, I will not be able to do it until Monday morning.”

-We have a great course in our subscriber-only site Progress to Partner called “How to give negative feedback to people who matter, without it being a career-limiting move.”.
+A great course in Progress to Partner Academy is called “How to give negative feedback to people who matter, without it being a career-limiting move.”.
 It’s a great course that will give you the confidence and tools to give negative, constructive or developmental feedback to clients, partners, team members and people working on your jobs.

 a